AguilaDavid/assembly_file/README.md

 ``close_file`` This function receives the file descriptor as a parameter.
 The purpose of this function, as the name says, is to close the connection with the file.

+An interesting aspect of the created functions is that they can call other functions within their pois, this is to safeguard the context.

 Here I leave a very useful link for the development of applications based on the mips assembly language.

 [Official MARS Documentation] https://courses.missouristate.edu/kenvollmar/mars/Help/Help_4_1/SyscallHelp.html